A Gaussian Process Generative Model for QCD Equation of State: Deploy EOS to heavy-ion simulations

 Before we dive into the results, it is helpful for the understanding of the different behavior of the observables to note that the fireball spends most of its lifetime in the temperature region around $150-250$~MeV~\cite{Paquet:2015lta}, where we observe a clear ordering in the speed of sound squared: $c_s^2|_{\text{EOS 2}}<c_s^2|_{\text{HotQCD}}<c_s^2|_{\text{EOS 1}}$.
 The flow development in the hydrodynamic phase is primarily sensitive to the values of $c_s^2$ in this temperature region.

 In Fig.~\ref{fig:obs1}, we show the EOS effects on a few $p_{\rm T}$-integrated observables as functions of collision centrality.
-The yields of charged hadron and identified particles in Fig.~\ref{fig:obs1}a show small sensitivity to the EOS.
-This is because most of the system's entropy is produced in the IP-Glasma stage.
-The difference among the results from different EOS mainly comes from the different amounts of viscous entropy production during the hydrodynamic evolution.
+The yields of charged hadron and identified particles in Fig.~\ref{fig:obs1}a show some sensitivity to the EOS.
+Because the three EOS are constrained by the HRG and lattice QCD results at low and high temperatures, respectively, the initial total entropies of the collision systems from the three EOS only differ by $\sim15$\% from each other.
 We observe that EOS 1 gives a larger $p$ to $\pi$ ratio than those from the other two EOS sets, indicating significant bulk viscous corrections at the particlization because it has a large $c_s^2$ near the cross-over region, which leads to fast expansion.

 During the hydrodynamic evolution, the speed of sound in the EOS controls the size of local acceleration of the fluid velocity~\cite{Heinz:2004qz},

 The larger the $c_s^2$, the stronger the acceleration from the same energy density gradients.